izzanzahrial/nytimes-rasa-bot/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [MIT License](LICENSE) for more information.